oschrenk/dotfiles/README.md

 These are my dotfiles.
 There are many like it but these are mine.

-I manage the dotfiles with [node-deja](https://github.com/mcantelon/node-deja) and recommend to do the same or at least to use [homesick](https://github.com/technicalpickles/homesick) which is written in Ruby and was the inspiration for `node-deja`.

 Inspired by many other dotfiles:

 - [mathiasbynens / dotfiles](https://github.com/mathiasbynens/dotfiles)